aka Oncology Quandary 005

 - Hyperkalaemia is due to rapid expulsion of potassium into the circulation due to cell lysis, and may result in lethal dysrhythmias

-- Hyperphosphataemia is due to release of intracellular calcium due to cell lysis
+- Hyperphosphataemia is due to release of intracellular phosphate due to lysis of tumour cells

 - Hypocalcaemia results from a rapid increase in phosphate concentration leading to precipitation of calcium, and may cause tetany and neuromuscular irritability